Heartstopper (TV series): Season 1

-As production designer, Dickel worked with set decorator Maxwell Fine, who used his experience in past art lessons to create a realistic representation of British classrooms.
+Production designer Tim Dickel worked with set decorator Maxwell Fine, who used his experience in past art lessons to create a realistic representation of British classrooms.
 Dickel, meanwhile, asked his friends to photograph their kids' rooms, creating a mood board, which was reviewed by the cast.
 Some of the set objects also changed as the characters progressed and grew.
-At the geography classroom, Nick's seat was located to have him in front of images of rocks; Fine correlated this with metamorphic rocks forming under pressure, symbolising Nick and Charlie's romantic development.
+In the geography classroom, Nick's seat was located to have him in front of images of rocks; Fine correlated this with metamorphic rocks forming under pressure, symbolising Nick and Charlie's romantic development.
 Nick has his room littered with items representing his complicated life.
-Elle's room is "more refined" and artistic, Tao's room was designed to reflect his cinephilia, and Tara's is awash with teddy bears per the screenplay.
+Elle's room is "more refined" and artistic, Tao's room was designed to reflect his cinephilia and Tara's is awash with teddy bears per the screenplay.
 With respect to the source material, several set objects were given a hand-drawn style.
 Reflective of the characters, Charlie's room is wide and chaotic, while Nick's is tidier.
 Oseman drew murals to be depicted in the series; they were inspired by the works of Hokusai and Julian Opie.

-The second season began filming in September 2022 at Twickenham Studios, London, and finished in early December the same year.